Amit-cohen1/DevTogetherNew/devtogether/workflow_state.md

 - ✅ **Complete Documentation** for maintenance and future development

 **The notification system is now production-ready, scalable, and provides the reliability foundation DevTogether needs for continued growth.**

 ---

+### Step 9.6: Pending Organization Approval Flow (Blueprint)

+**Objective:**
+Ensure organizations that register but are not yet approved by an admin are routed to a clear, friendly holding page, and are blocked from accessing main org features until approval.

+**Workflow & Rules:**
+- When an organization registers, their `organization_verified` field is `false` (pending).
+- Until `organization_verified` is `true`, org users:
+  - Cannot access dashboard, project creation, or any org-only features.
+  - Are always redirected to `/pending-approval` after login.
+- The `/pending-approval` page:
+  - Shows a friendly message: "Your organization is pending approval.
+Our team will review your registration soon.
+You'll receive an email and in-app notification once approved."
+  - Provides a contact email (from the footer) for support.
+  - Optionally shows a spinner/status indicator.
+- Once approved, orgs are redirected to their dashboard as normal.

+**Implementation Steps:**
+1. Create `PendingApprovalPage.tsx` with clear messaging and contact info.
+2. Add a route for `/pending-approval` in `App.tsx`.
+3. In the main auth/routing logic, check after login:
+   - If user is org and `organization_verified === false`, redirect to `/pending-approval`.
+   - Block access to all org-only routes until approved.
+4. Test: Register a new org, verify they see the pending page, and are redirected to dashboard after admin approval.

+**Completion Criteria:**
+- Unapproved orgs never see dashboard or project features.
+- Pending page is clear, friendly, and provides support contact.
+- Flow is fully tested and documented.

+---